-Wells Fargo's profit beats on higher interest income
+Weakness in mortgage business clouds Wells Fargo's profit beat

 The company doubled its cost-cutting goals in May and plans to reduce costs by $4 billion through the end of 2019.

-Reporting by Nikhil Subba in Bengaluru; Editing by Saumyadeb Chakrabarty
+Reporting by Nikhil Subba in Bengaluru; Writing by Sweta Singh; Editing by Saumyadeb Chakrabarty